 When prospect music students contact the QMTA to have referrals, we direct them to the website, under "Find a Teacher".
 If a person doesn't have access to the Internet, or if the request is too precise, we try to be as fair as possible and provide him with all the names that meet their criteria.

-Membership cards, and certificates of insurance are sent by regular mail.
-Directories and MusiWeb are sent by email.
+Membership cards, paper directory and certificate of insurance are sent by regular mail.
+MusiWeb is sent by email.
 Members having no access to the Internet may request paper copies, for a fee of $18 per year.

 The QMTA is directed by a volunteer council.
 All active and provisional members can be part of the Executive Committee and friend members can become directors.
 The Committee is elected each year, during the annual general meeting.